 Depression is a medical condition that goes beyond everyday sadness.
 It causes profound, long-lasting symptoms and often disrupts a person’s ability to perform routine tasks.
 A person’s vulnerability to developing this disorder is often related to many factors, including changes in brain function, genetics, and life stresses and circumstances.

 Depression is the most common psychiatric disorder worldwide.
 In the United States, 17 percent of the population experiences a bout of clinical depression in their lifetime.
 Even so, very few people who have the disorder discuss their symptoms with a healthcare provider.
 Instead, two-thirds of people with depression who see a healthcare provider for routine care come in complaining of physical symptoms, such as headache, back problems, or chronic pain.

-People with untreated depression have a lower quality of life, a higher risk of suicide, and worse physical prognoses if they have any medical conditions besides depression.
+Left untreated, people have a lower quality of life, a higher risk of suicide, and worse physical prognoses if they have any other medical conditions.
 In fact, people with depression are almost twice as likely to die as people without the condition.
-What’s more, depression affects not only the person with the disorder but also those around him or her.
+What’s more, it affects not only the person with the disorder but also those around him or her.

 That’s where we come in.
-We can help treat the underlying causes of depression.
-Call us at 877-959-9392 to speak to an admission specialist today.
+We can help treat the underlying causes.
+Call us at 866-293-6871 to speak to an admission specialist today.

 TREATMENT DEPENDENT ON DEPRESSION SEVERITY

 Healthcare providers approach the treatment of depression differently depending on its severity.
 The following descriptions explain how the different severity levels are defined.

 Mild to moderate depression — People with mild to moderate depression have the following characteristics: